Residential Installation & Repair on Tankless Units

-For homes that use 41 gallons or less of hot water daily, demand water heaters can be 24%–34% more energy efficient than conventional storage tank water heaters.
+For homes that use 41 gallons or less of hot water daily, on-demand water heaters can be 24%–34% more energy-efficient than conventional storage tank water heaters.
 They can be 8%–14% more energy efficient for homes that use a lot of hot water — around 86 gallons per day.
-You can achieve even greater energy savings of 27%–50% if you install a demand water heater at each hot water outlet.
-ENERGY STAR® estimates that a typical family can save $100 or more per year with an ENERGY STAR qualified tankless water heater.
+You can achieve even greater energy savings of 27%–50% if you install an instant water heater at each hot water outlet.
+ENERGY STAR® estimates that a typical family can save $100 or more per year with an ENERGY STAR-qualified tankless water heater.

 The initial cost of a tankless water heater is greater than that of a conventional storage water heater, but tankless water heaters will typically last longer and have lower operating and energy costs, which could offset its higher purchase price.
 Most tankless water heaters have a life expectancy of more than 20 years.
 They also have easily replaceable parts that extend their life by many more years.
 In contrast, storage water heaters last 10–15 years.

 Tankless water heaters can avoid the standby heat losses associated with storage water heaters.
 Although gas-fired tankless water heaters tend to have higher flow rates than electric ones, they can waste energy if they have a constantly burning pilot light.
 This can sometimes offset the elimination of standby energy losses when compared to a storage water heater.
 In a gas-fired storage water heater, the pilot light heats the water in the tank so the energy isn’t wasted.